zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Sample installation jobs

-The following sample installation jobs are provided as part of the project to help you install Zowe:
+The following sample installation jobs are provided in `hlq.ZOWE.AZWE001.F1`, or equivalent, as part of the project to help you install Zowe:

 Job Name | Job Type | Description | RELFILE
 --| --| --| --|